Visit Azul.com Support

 Configure Zing Memory on the ZST Nodes

 After ZST is installed you must configure Zing Memory allocation.
-Azul Zulu Prime JVM requires a portion of host system memory to be set aside and managed independently from Linux.
+Zing requires a portion of host system memory to be set aside and managed independently from Linux.
 The system-config-zing-memory wizard assists with this.

 Note